Kingcogu06/sd2-rizvi2.github.io/planning.md

 ## Business Case
 Food related diseases affect millions globally each year, resulting in significant public health and economic impacts.
 ### Problem statement
 Many food vendors/restaurants lack access to proper training and hygiene monitoring tools.
 Inspection systems used by health authorities are often manual, inefficient and paper-based.
+This makes it difficult to decide where to eat due to hygiene ratings being mostly paper-based and while online they are scattered across many different webistes making it not so easily accessible.
+People would want a business where they can view a place ratings and make a quick decision on where to eat.

 ### Business benefits
  To help people know about hygiene ratings and encourage other restaurants to try and improve their ratings.
 Simplifies documentation of inspections